 - Reduced importance of raw link quantities in favor of relevance and context

-These trends suggest that the future impact of manual disavowal will likely continue to diminish for most websites.
-As Google’s machine learning systems improve at recognizing manipulation, the need for webmaster intervention through tools like disavow will become increasingly rare.
+These trends suggest manual disavowal will keep mattering less for most websites.
+As Google’s machine learning gets better at recognizing manipulation, the need for webmasters to step in with tools like disavow becomes rarer.

 Did you know?
-According to a study referenced in The Media Captain’s article on the disavow tool, sites that stopped using disavow files in 2023 showed no statistically important negative ranking changes in 94% of cases, suggesting Google’s algorithms are already effectively handling most problematic links.
+According to a study referenced in The Media Captain’s article on the disavow tool, sites that stopped using disavow files in 2023 showed no statistically important negative ranking changes in 94% of cases, which suggests Google’s algorithms are already handling most problematic links.

 - Manual penalty recovery: For sites hit with manual actions, disavow will remain an important recovery tool